AshwinJGitHub/bible-url-cli/docs/README.md

 - No offline support
 - Poetry formatting incomplete

-See `roadmap.drawio` for the full priority matrix.
+See `roadmap.drawio` for the current priority matrix.